philoserf/philoserf.com/content/the-rules.md

 - Adapt to the default configuration.
 - After a sincere effort to adapt fails, change the default configuration.
 - Do not think about lint and style.
-Tools can handle those.
+Use tools to handle those.

 All the continuous things.